George Buddy Król

 Matlock smiled, "I haven't told him yet.
 I intend to wait as long as possible."

 "Does anyone else know?"
-Harry added.
+Chuck added.

 "Right now, it's a secret mission."

-Harry gave me a sideward glance as we walked.
+Chuck gave me a sideward glance as we walked.
 "We don't know that yet, Bud."

 "I'd rather speak with Lemony first."